mtimmin65/engineering-notebook/README.md

 ### Reflection

+This assignment was difficult because I had to figure out how to use the revolve tool and a lot of fillets and interlocking peices.

 ## Wheels and Bearings

 ### Description

-!these are my wheels and bearings i had to use a revolve extrude which i hadnt done before.
+These are My wheels and bearings i had to use a revolve extrude which i hadnt done before.

 ### Evidence

 ### <img src="https://github.com/mtimmin65/engineering-notebook/blob/main/Capture4.PNG" width="500">

+### Reflection

+This assignment was difficult because I had to figure out how to use the revolve tool to be a certain radius.

 ## Complete skateboard

 ### Description

-!this is my complete skateboard i used the assembly page and i put mates in to make it look like it would if it gets made.
+This is my complete skateboard which i have made puting together all of my parts.

 ### Evidence

 ### <img src="https://github.com/mtimmin65/engineering-notebook/blob/main/Capture5.PNG" width="500">

+### Reflection

+Overall I only had minor issues making this project and it was very fun and helpful in getting back into the swing of using cad.

 ## Hello_CircuitPython